Dingpx/EAI/README.md

 ## License
-XCAI is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+EAI is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 See LICENSE.txt for more details.